 - ideal for pasta dishes or a lovely quiche (recipe soon!)

 - only four ingredients with minimal hands-on time

 Whey-t a minute, wha?

-The acid in the lemon juice or vinegar is what turns the hot milk and cream mixture into curds.
-Lemons vary in acidity, so if it’s not curdling enough for you, add a tablespoon of extra juice or vinegar.
+The acid in the vinegar is what turns the hot milk and cream mixture into curds.
+Lemons vary in acidity, so if it’s not curdling enough for you, add a tablespoon of extra vinegar.

 Place a heavy pot (large enough to hold all the milk), over medium-high heat.
-Add the milk, cream, and salt, and bring to a low boil, keep an eye on it and stir occasionally so the mixture doesn’t scald.
+Add the milk and bring to a low boil (goal is between 175-180 degrees), keep an eye on it and stir occasionally so the mixture doesn’t scald.

 While waiting for the pot to boil (be sure to keep an eye on it, when it starts, it can erupt all over the place, which is a mess to clean-up!).
 Wet a piece of cheesecloth across a fine-mesh strainer over a bowl to catch the whey.
 Set aside.

-Once it has come to the boil, turn off the heat and add the lemon juice (or vinegar) stir and let it rest for a few minutes.
-The lemon or vinegar will start the curdling process, you can let it sit longer for a larger curd, or just a few minutes for creamier curd.
+Once it has come to the low-boil, turn off the heat and add the white vinegar and salt, stir and let it rest for about 15 minutes.
+The vinegar will start the curdling process, you may need to add a little more vinegar (1 tab or so) if you aren’t getting the desired curd.

 Keywords: homemade ricotta cheese, fresh ricotta, whey, whole milk and cream ricotta, curds, quiche recipe, lasagna recipe